Ngoguey42/io/README.md

          - BS=60000 yields poor results (GD vs SGD)
          - BS=1 yields poor results
          - What about the BS/2 BC*2 iterated strategy?
-      - Deeper and larger networks benefit from ADAM optimizer
-      - Larger networks overfit more.
-Using max-pool at the end overfit less
+      - Larger networks overfit more but are harder to train.
+Using max-pool in decoder yields less overfited results
       - Different initial seeds rougly yield the same results
-      - How to reach good performances?
+      - Hint on how to reach good performances?

 ```
 MNIST js - display